 A Karakoyunlu Turkmen girl weaves a kilim, Çayır Pasture, Beyşehir, Konya, Central TUrkey photo courtesy, Josephine Powell, Suna Kıraç Foundation

-For the goat hair shorn almost the same process is followed except the washing of the shorn air and dyeing.
-The hair is not washed but the textile is washed after being woven.
-Also, the goat hair is not dyed generally and used with the natural color that it has.
+For the goat hair, almost the same process is followed except the washing of the shorn hair and dyeing.
+The hair is not washed, but the textile is washed after being woven.
+Also, the goat hair is generally not dyed but is used with its natural color.

-Some other fibers are also used by Nomads of Turkey according to the thickness and functionality of the textile.
+Some other fibers are also used by nomads of Turkey according to the thickness and functionality of the textile.
 Horse mane hair can be used in very coarse weavings as a structure fortifier.
-Angora which is rare is used to embellish the textile or to produce very fine and delicate textiles.
-Hemp is also time to time used if found abundantly in an occasion.
-Their process is more or less similar to the above operations but requires experience and knowledge.
+Angora, the hair of the Angora goat and which is rare, comma is used to embellish the textiles or to produce very fine and delicate textiles.
+Hemp is also used from time to time if found abundantly.
+Their processing is more or less similar to the above operations but requires experience and knowledge.

-Anatolian village woman combing hemp to be spu and woven.
+Anatolian village woman combing hemp to be spun and woven.
 Central Turkey, photo courtesy Josephine Powell, Suna Kıraç Foundation